wp-plugins/image-store/readme.txt

 == Description ==
 This plugin was created because there was a need in the WordPress community to have an images store that did not required the installation of multiple plugins.
 Enjoy!! and please support the plugin. :@)

-The plugin fully integrated with the WordPress database it only creates a post_expire column on the posts table. so you will not find extra tables on your database(Cool!.. at least for me, I hate extra tables).
+The plugin fully integrated with the WordPress database, so you will not find any extra tables on your database (Cool!.. at least for me, I hate extra tables).
 NextGEN Gallery alternative.

 * Example http://xparkmedia.com/image-store/demos/
 * Support http://xparkmedia.com/support/plugin/image-store